Merging multiple git repositories to a monorepo

 Before each commit is cherry-picked we see the SHA of the commit and the first line of the commit message and get to decide what happens:

-• Press s to skip
+to skip CTRL+C

-• Any other key to apply the commit
+to stop- Any other key to apply the commit

 This might be impractical for long commit histories, but in my case it conveniently allowed me to alter a commit using GitKraken before applying the next commit.